Bartholinitis: causes, symptoms and treatment of the disease. Bartholinitis - treatment at home

 • antiseptic Miramistin, Chlorophyllipt or Chlorhexidine;

-• saline applications.
+• applications with saline solution.

 CATEGORIES